juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.1.1.1.4 - FhirClient.java
 ### 2.1.1.1.5 - FhirEmsServiceApplication.java
 ### 2.1.1.2 - resources
+This directory contains the front-end code (html/js/css) and application.properties file, which is used to configure aspects of the Java application.
 ### 2.1.1.2.1 - application.properties
 ### 2.1.1.2.2 - static
 ### 2.1.1.2.2.1 - css